 It’s no secret that Iceland has become an essential destination to every traveler’s bucket list.
-This northern wonderland boasts some of the most fantastic scenery of the northern hemisphere, including glaciers, volcanoes and ice caves, forcing visitors to continue to come back for more.
+This northern wonderland boasts some of the most fantastic scenery of the northern hemisphere, forcing visitors to continue to come back for more.
 Whether you’re looking for a short getaway or a full backpacking adventure, Iceland has everything you are looking for.
 However, before packing up and heading north, here’s a few different itineraries to plan the perfect length Icelandic vacation.

 Below please see a few good Iceland itineraries with duration’s of 4 days, 6 days and 8 days, respectively.